gammasoft71/xtd/docs/downloads.md

 * First step choose "Create a new project" button.
 * Choose your project template then click to "Next" button
-* Choose the name for your new project and the path where the project will be create, and finaly click "Create button" to create it.
+* Choose the name for your new project and the path where the project will be create, and finally click "Create button" to create it.

 ![xtdc-gui](pictures/xtdc-gui.gif)